“It was a mistake. But the cruel thing was, it felt like the mistake was mine, for trusting you.”

 When someone gains my trust, I take notice of that moment.
 And I make sure they keep my trust only as long as they continue to be trustworthy.
 Without this in place, people can become untrustworthy for a long time until we finally figure it out or act on it.
 That premise is something I think most of us are familiar with.

 It’s as simple as that.
-I have no fear of misplaced trust any longer.
+I have much less fear of misplaced trust.
 Is it risk proof?
-No, but I believe it’s a big improvement.
+Nothing is, but I believe it’s a big improvement.

 Developing clear and strong boundaries.
 Chances are that the psychopath taught you exactly what your boundaries are.
 From here, you might have also uncovered a lot of other things in your past and present relationships that you won’t allow anymore.
 Once you’re clear on your boundaries, you have to make a commitment to stick to them for this very important reason: If you’re willing to bend your rules for someone, willing to break a promise you made to yourself that would protect you from another relationship with a disordered person, there’s a good chance you’re having your defenses disarmed.
 Someone who is trustworthy and truly interested in you will respect your boundaries.
 Someone who isn’t will pretend to respect them, at first.When you seem to willingly throw all caution to the wind despite commitment to your boundaries, a large red flag should appear in your path.
 For god’s sake, please read my book on boundaries after a pathological relationship if you haven’t yet worked on your boundaries.